Dairy Queen: Products

 The company's products expanded to include malts and milkshakes in 1950, banana splits in 1951, Dilly Bars in 1955 (introduced to the franchise by Robert Litherland, the co-owner of a store in Moorhead, Minnesota), a range of hamburgers and other cooked foods under the Brazier banner in 1958, Mr. Misty slush treats in 1961 (later renamed Misty Slush, then again to Arctic Rush; as of 2017, DQ again calls them Misty Slush, as seen on dairyqueen.com), and Jets, Curly Tops, Freezes in 1964.
 In 1962, the Buster Bar, consisting of vanilla soft serve in the shape of a small cup with a layer of and covered with peanuts and chocolate, was invented by David Skjerven in Grafton, North Dakota.
 In 1971, the Peanut Buster Parfait, consisting of peanuts, hot fudge, and vanilla soft serve, was introduced by Forrest 'Frosty' Chapman in his St. Peter, Minnesota Franchise.
 In 1990, the Breeze, a dessert like a Blizzard but was made with non-fat, cholesterol-free yogurt, was launched.
 This was pulled from stores in 2000.
 In 1995, the Chicken Strip Basket was introduced, consisting of chicken strips, Texas toast (only in the US), fries, and cream gravy (gravy in Canada).
 Other items include sundaes and the blended coffee drink, the MooLatte.
-Another sundae made by Dairy Queen is the peanut buster parfait, thoroughly enjoyed and invented by Patsy Franks in 1969.

 DQ does not use the term "ice cream" in reference to its frozen dairy products.
-Federal Food and Drug Administration labeling regulations for ice cream require a minimum standard of 10% butterfat content and DQ's soft serve only contains 5% butterfat.
+US Food and Drug Administration labeling regulations for ice cream require a minimum standard of 10% butterfat content, and DQ's soft-serve contains only 5% butterfat.